webplatform/docs/css/data_types/frequency/index.md

 ---
-title: frequency
+title: <frequency>
+readiness: 'Ready to Use'
+standardization_status: 'W3C Candidate Recommendation'
+summary: 'The &lt;frequency&gt; CSS data type allows for the specification of the pitch of sounds, expressed as a number followed (without whitespace) by one of the frequency units: Hz and kHz.'
 tags:
   - Data
   - Type
   - CSS
-readiness: 'Ready to Use'
-standardization_status: 'W3C Candidate Recommendation'
-summary: 'The <frequency> CSS data type allows for the specification of the pitch of sounds, expressed as a number followed (without whitespace) by one of the frequency units: Hz and kHz.'
 uri: 'css/data types/frequency'

 ---
-# \<frequency\>

-## Summary
+## <span>Summary</span>

-The \<frequency\> CSS data type allows for the specification of the pitch of sounds, expressed as a number followed (without whitespace) by one of the frequency units: Hz and kHz.
+The &lt;frequency&gt; CSS data type allows for the specification of the pitch of sounds, expressed as a number followed (without whitespace) by one of the frequency units: Hz and kHz.

  Two units are available to specify pitch frequency: